Who is Mustafa Kemal Ataturk and what did he achieve?

 Ataturk was able to convince his followers and his close friends to support him in achieving his objectives.

-He could create hope, confidence, and courage so that his followers could fight with him although some opposed his ideas.
+He could create hope, confidence, and courage so that his followers could fight alongside him, even though some opposed his ideas.

 Through his power of convincing people, he was able to achieve what most people thought was impossible.